bookchiq/wp-bookmarker/README.txt

 * Save links with notes and tags using the familiar WordPress user interface.
 * Set links to private for personal research or public for sharing with your visitors.
 * Access your bookmarks on any device without relying on a third-party service.
-* Simple, bare-bones functionality with no unnecessary features to get in the way.

 For the latest instructions and more information, please see the [Plugin Homepage](http://anothercoffee.net/wp-bookmarker/)

 **Licensing**

 All code is released under The MIT License (also known as the "Expat License" by the Free Software Foundation).
 Please see LICENSE.txt.

-Although this plugin has been released under a license compatible with the GPL2 as stipulated by the [WordPress guidelines](http://codex.wordpress.org/Writing_a_Plugin#File_Headers), users are encouraged to checkout the *BipCot NoGov license* from the Beastlick Internet Policy Commission Outreach Team: http://bipcot.org
+Although this plugin has been released under a license compatible with the GPL2 as stipulated by the [WordPress guidelines](http://codex.wordpress.org/Writing_a_Plugin#File_Headers), users are encouraged to check out the *BipCot NoGov license* from the Beastlick Internet Policy Commission Outreach Team: http://bipcot.org

 == Installation ==